 You may be tempted to simply put the cork in the bottle and get back to it later.
 But keep in mind the wine is a living food product.
 Just as an apple core or banana peel turns brown when exposed to air, the wine will suffer from oxidation.

 Wine stoppers are a great tool to have in your arsenal as they are better at blocking oxygen than a re-inserted cork, not to mention a more secure fit.
 Plus, if the cork happens to break when being removed from the corkscrew, you’re left without a way to seal the bottle opening.
-Rabbit Wine Bottle Stoppers come in a two-pack of cheery colors but more importantly, the silicone body slows the rate of oxygen entering the bottle so wine can last a couple of days past its opening.
-They are also dishwasher safe so cleanup is just as easy as the drinking.
+IWA Wine Bottle Stoppers come in a six-pack of cheery colors but more importantly, the silicone body slows the rate of oxygen entering the bottle so wine can last a couple of days past its opening.

 Now that your cellar’s stocked and the bar is outfitted with the proper tools, it’s time to enjoy your wine!